• Recipes

 Instructions

-• Peel daikon slightly thicker and cut it into matchstick-sized pieces.
+• Peel the daikon slightly thicker, then cut it into thin strips.

-• In a small bowl, combine seasonings (mirin, sugar, rice vinegar, soy sauce, sesame oil, and sesame seeds), and whisk everything together.
+• In a small bowl, combine the seasonings (sugar, rice vinegar, soy sauce, sesame oil, and sesame seeds), and mix well.

-• Put the matchstick-sized daikon in a large bowl, pour the mixture from the small bowl over it, and toss them together.
+• Put the daikon in a large bowl, pour the seasoning mixture over it, and toss everything together.

-• Serve in bowls and top with shaved bonito flakes and shredded nori seaweed to taste.
+• Serve in bowls, and top with bonito flakes and nori seaweed to taste.

 Notes